PrincessRTFM/WoLua/docs/README.md

 - The [persistent storage table][script storage] isn't technically an API, but it has its own documentation
 - The [action queueing API][action queueing] allows emulation (and better) of vanilla macros' `<wait>` functionality
 - The [Game API][game api] is the overall access point for everything relating to the game itself
+- The [Dalamud API][dalamud api] provides information about Dalamud, such as the current version and loaded plugins
 - The [Player API][player api] has details about the current player
 - The [Chocobo API][chocobo api] has details about the current player's _combat_ chocobo
 - The [Party API][party api] has details about the current player's party and party members